 Since our founding in 1965 when a simple “Welcome UMA” sign encouraged Vietnam-era Veterans to enroll, we have continued a rich tradition of supporting military-experienced students.
 This commitment was recognized in June 2009 when UMA was awarded one of only twenty $100,000 grants from the American Council on Education/Wal-Mart Foundation to support success for veterans.
 Since 2011, UMA has been recognized as a top military friendly school from various national organizations.

-Our Veteran Certifying Official is located in the Office of the Registrar on the Augusta campus and all veterans seeking VA funding must complete the Veterans Request for Certification prior to the beginning of each term.
+Our School Certifying Official (SCO) is located in the Office of the Registrar on the Augusta campus and all veterans seeking VA funding must complete the Veterans Request for Certification prior to the beginning of each term.

 Hundreds of Veterans, National Guard members, and active military personnel are enrolled in courses and degrees while still serving, many of those courses taken via distance education.
 All of our Admissions Staff work with veteran and military students.
 Don’t hesitate to contact us by email or phone if you have any questions – and thank you for your service to our nation.

 Getting Started: Veterans & Military Personnel at UMA

 This checklist is a guide to assist you with your veteran educational benefits.
 Some of the steps below can be done simultaneously.

 **For first semester student veterans accessing benefits, please allow ample time for processing benefits.
 At peak time, it can take six to eight weeks for the VA Buffalo Regional Office to process requests.**

 - Choose a degree program.
 For help, contact Enrollment Services at 1-877-UMA-1234